 Civil engineering consists of the design, construction, and maintenance of man-made and natural infrastructures.
 Civil engineers apply their knowledge of mathematics and physical sciences to develop ways to efficiently use natural resources and nature to improve the well-being of humanity and to protect the environment.
 Civil Engineering graduates are responsible for designing and constructing civil infrastructure systems, such as buildings, highways, bridges, water supply and treatment facilities, landfills, etc. The work of civil engineers improves public health and the quality of life, while recognizing the importance of natural systems.
 Civil engineers make a direct and immediate impact on our society by designing and constructing sustainable and green projects.

 Louisiana Tech University is located in the north-central part of Louisiana.
 Established in 1894, Tech is a selective admissions university that awards bachelor’s, master’s and doctoral degrees.
-The Civil Engineering program was initiated at Louisiana Tech in 1927.
-The present Civil Engineering and Construction Engineering Technology programs consist of 267 students and 11 faculty members.
+The Civil Engineering Program was initiated at Louisiana Tech in 1927.

 ASCE (American Society of Civil Engineers),